 The Fault line may be cleared by a Clear Fault command on the I/O or by depressing Fault Clear on the operator panel (providing the Fault no longer exists).
-As a maintenance aid, Fault indicators are provided within the unit on the Control Board.
-All Faults will be stored until powering down do power or by depressing Fault Clear on the operator panel.
+As a maintenance aid, Fault indicators are provided on the control board.
+All Faults will be stored until powering down do power or by depressing fault Clear on the operator panel.